 Frequently Asked Questions

-The Scarecrow Festival is held each year throughout Flamstead Village.
+The Flamstead Scarecrow Festival is held each year throughout Flamstead Village.
 Residents display Scarecrows on their property or around the village.
-There will be a map of Scarecrows posted on the website before the festival starts.
+There will be a map of Scarecrows posted on the website before the festival starts, although some scarecrows do have a habit of popping up unannounced too!

-Our villagers have spent months working on their scarecrows and have worked very hard, so please support the festival by giving generously to our charity when opportunities arise during the festival.
+Our villagers have spent months working on their scarecrows and have worked very hard, so please support the festival by giving generously to our village stalls, village businesses and external stalls and exhibitors supporting the festival.

 How much does the Festival cost?